OpenRakis/OpenRakis/tools/cd/README.md

 LipsExtractor: Copies the lip syncing data at the end of DUNE's VOC files into .LIP files.

-LipsInjector : Copies the data from .LIP files at the end of VOC files.
+LipsInjector: Copies the data from .LIP files at the end of VOC files.

+UnHsq: Translation of HSQ.H from the ScummVM engine into a command line tool, that uncompresses DUNE's HSQ-compressed files.